 You will gain a comprehensive understanding of attachment theory including the latest developments in the neuroscience of attachment relationships and parenting.
 Our systemic approach broadens the study of attachment from mothers and infants to the attachment of older children, adults, family systems and the wider social and community networks.

-There is an integrated focus on practice and research, making this course invaluable for students interested in a research career in the field of attachment studies.
-Examples of PhD student’s research areas include the physiology of developmental trauma (PTSD) in children, attachment and family systems, the effectiveness of play therapy with traumatised children, the impact of early trauma on parents who abuse or neglect their children, and attachment in chimpanzees that are reared by humans.
+The interdisciplinary focus on both practice and research is invaluable for students interested in a research career in the field of attachment studies.
+Examples of recent and current PhD students’ research include the development of the Meaning of the Child to the Parent Interview, the physiology of developmental trauma (PTSD) in children, the effectiveness of play therapy with traumatised children, and attachment in chimpanzees reared by humans.

 1 year (full-time); 2–3 years (part-time)